-Figure 3 also shows the new camera assisted welding method which produces high quality welding seems, so only very little grinding and polishing has to be done afterwards.
+A new camera assisted welding method which produces high quality welding seems is needed, because of the limited space available for welding.
+This demands only very little grinding and polishing work afterwards.
 The surfaces are then well prepared for galvanic copper plating.

 Vacuum testing of the stems is done in each case immediately after welding and again after polishing.
 This is quite important because due to the geometrical difficulties of the stem configuration it is only possible to weld the stems successively after finishing all steps at a given position moving from the centre to the outer regions.
-It is expected, that the welding of all stems will be finished by summer this year.
-This means that after the copper plating the final high power tests of the prototype might begin end of this year.
+The welding of all stems was finished by the end of last year.